FeyAgape/Mobile-Web-Specialist-Lesson-Notes/React/React2/react-presentational-components.md

 ## Stateless Functional Components
 Take a look at GuineaPigs, notice that its instructions object only has one property: render().
 When you separate a container component from a presentational component, the presentational component will always end up like this: one render() function, and no other properties.

 If you have a component class with nothing but a render function, then you can rewrite that component class in a very different way.
 Instead of using React.Component, you can write it as JavaScript function!
 A component class written as a function is called a stateless functional component.
 Stateless functional components have some advantages over typical component classes.
-We'll cover those advantages in this lesson.

-Click on Example.js to see a stateless functional component in action.
+`// A component class written in the usual way: export class MyComponentClass extends React.Component {
+  render() {
+    return <h1>Hello world</h1>;
+  }
+}
+// The same component class, written as a stateless functional component: export const MyComponentClass = () => {
+  return <h1>Hello world</h1>;
+}
+// Works the same either way:
+ReactDOM.render(
+	<MyComponentClass />,
+	document.getElementById('app')
+);`

+## Stateless Functional Components and Props
+Stateless functional components usually have props passed to them.
+To access these props, give your stateless functional component a parameter.
+This parameter will automatically be equal to the component's props object.
+It's customary to name this parameter props.
+Read Example.js to see how it works.

+Not only are stateless functional components more concise, but they will subtly influence how you think about components in a positive way.
+They emphasize the fact that components are basically functions!
+A component takes two optional inputs, props and state, and outputs HTML and/or other components.

+`
+// Normal way to display a prop: export class MyComponentClass extends React.Component {
+  render() {
+    return <h1>{this.props.title}</h1>;
+  }
+}
+// Stateless functional component way to display a prop: export const MyComponentClass = (props) => {
+  return <h1>{props.title}</h1>;
+}
+// Normal way to display a prop using a variable: export class MyComponentClass extends React.component {
+  render() {
+  	let title = this.props.title;
+    return <h1>{title}</h1>;
+  }
+}
+// Stateless functional component way to display a prop using a variable: export const MyComponentClass = (props) => {
+	let title = props.title;
+  return <h1>{title}</h1>;
+}`